cloudflare/cloudflare-docs/content/cloudflare-one/policies/browser-isolation/clientless-browser-isolation.md

 ![Viewing hostname of an isolated page in the clientless remote browser](/cloudflare-one/static/documentation/policies/rbi-address-bar-notch.png)

-Clicking **expand** or the hostname text will expand the notch to the full address bar view.
+Clicking **Expand** or the hostname text will expand the notch to the full address bar view.
 If isolated page content is obscured by the notch, expanding to the full address bar view will make the content accessible.

 ### Full address bar view